multi-moduli-ntt-saber/multi-moduli-ntt-saber/gen_table/README.md

 This folder is about how to generate the tables of twiddle factors.
 The codes are currently functioning as expected and samples for generating tables for our implementations are in the corresponding folders.
-Documentation will be added in the future.

 # Supported features

-The C functions are much stronger than the ones in our paper.
+The C functions support the follows.
-In particular, the followings are supported.

 > Customized coefficient ring.